petermchale/tumor/README.md

 * visualize the results of the analysis to maximize insight
 <img src="data/tumor.gif">

-In the movie above, there are two types of cells - those that replicate ('cycle' in biological terms) and those that don't (called 'quiescent' by biologists).
+In the movie above, there are two types of cells - those that replicate ('cycle' in biological terms) and those that do not (called 'quiescent' by biologists).

 For Developers
 ======